 Instructions

-5. Bake – Cover the dish with aluminum foil and bake for 15 minutes, then remove the foil and bake for another 5-7 minutes, until the tops are golden and the cheese is melted.
+- **Brush & Bake:** Brush the butter mixture all over the tops of the rolls.
+Cover loosely with foil and bake for 15 minutes.
+Remove foil and bake another 5 minutes until tops are golden and cheese is melted.

 Notes